-- This general section of the education and examination regulations applies to all students enrolled in the bachelor's programmes Advanced Technology (Croho: 50002), Biomedical Engineering (Croho: 56226 Biomedische Technologie), Health Sciences (Croho: 56553 Gezondheidswetenschappen), Chemical Science & Engineering (Croho: 56960 Scheikundige Technologie), Technische Geneeskunde (Croho: 50033 Clinical Technology /Klinische Technologie) and Applied Physics (Croho: 56962 Technische Natuurkunde). - 2.
-Students attending courses that are not part of the student's core programme (see Article 1.2) are subject to the assessment rules laid down in the assessment schedule of the relevant study unit.
+- 1. This general section of the education and examination regulations applies to all students enrolled in the bachelor's programmes of the faculty BMS. - 2.
+Students following education that is coordinated by, or shared with another programme are subject to the assessment rules laid down in the assessment schedule of the relevant study unit.
+For more information please refer to the programme-specific part of the programme with responsibility for the study unit.
 The decision on special facilities in accordance with Article 5.2 may only be taken by the examination board of the programme for which the student is enrolled. - 3.
 Each programme has its own programme-specific part. - 4.
 For each programme, this general section and the programme-specific part together form the education and examination regulations for the bachelor's programme concerned. - 5.
 The general section and the programme-specific part of the education and examination regulations are determined by the faculty board. - 6.
 The institute section of the student charter includes a definition of what the University of Twente considers to be academic misconduct (fraud).
-The rules and regulations of the examination board for the bachelor's programme in question include additional rules about academic misconduct (fraud), such as which measures the examination board may take if it establishes misconduct (fraud). - 7.
-The rules and regulations of the examination board of the bachelor's programme in question include provisions about the rules of order during tests and rules in case of emergencies. - 8.
-The following applies in respect of the language used in the education and examination regulations and the rules and regulations of the examination board: - a) In case of uncertainty or discrepancy, the Dutch version of this general section is binding. - b) English versions of the programme-specific part of the education and examination regulations and the examination board's rules and regulations should be available for English-taught bachelor's programmes. - c) Where the programme-specific part of the EER and the rules and regulations of the examination board of the bachelor's programme concerned are available in both Dutch and English, each version must, for the sake of clarity, state which version is binding. - Requests for exemptions in respect of provisions laid down in the education and examination regulations should be submitted to the examination board or the programme director of the student's own bachelor's programme, as laid down in the relevant articles of these Regulations.
+The Rules and Guidelines of the Examination Boards of the bachelor's programme in question include additional rules about academic misconduct (fraud), such as which measures the examination board may take if it establishes misconduct (fraud). - 7.
+The Rules and Guidelines of the Examination Boards of the bachelor's programme in question include provisions about the rules of order during tests and rules in case of emergencies. - 8.
+The following applies in respect of the language used in the education and examination regulations and the rules and regulations of the examination board: - a) In case of uncertainty or discrepancy, the Dutch version of this general section is binding. - b) English versions of the programme-specific part of the education and examination regulations and the examination board's rules and regulations should be available for English-taught bachelor's programmes. - c) Where the programme-specific part of the EER and the rules and regulations of the examination board of the bachelor's programme concerned are available in both Dutch and English, each version must, for the sake of clarity, state which version is binding. - 9.
+Requests for exemptions in respect of provisions laid down in the education and examination regulations should be submitted to the examination board or the programme director of the student's own bachelor's programme, as laid down in the relevant articles of these Regulations.